 The museum (Taigh Tasgaidh Chill Donnain), is owned by the South Uist Historical Trust.
-Originally a school it has been extended and developed into a multi-purpose centre with full museum accreditation.
-The museum now contains an archival room dedicated to the memory of Margaret Fay Shaw.
+Originally a school it has been extended and developed into a multi-purpose centre, with full museum accreditation.

 History of the collection

 Kildonan Museum holds over 10,000 items related to the social, domestic and cultural history of South Uist.